Kerygmachela

 Kerygmachela kierkegaardi is a kerygmachelid gilled lobopodian from the Cambrian Stage 3 aged Sirius Passet Lagerstätte in northern Greenland.
-Its anatomy strongly suggests that it, along with its relative Pambdelurion whittingtoni, was a close relative of radiodont (Anomalocaris and relatives) and euarthropods.
+Its anatomy strongly suggests that it, along with its relative Pambdelurion whittingtoni, was a close relative of radiodonts (Anomalocaris and relatives) and euarthropods.
 The generic name "Kerygmachela" derives from the Greek words Kerygma (proclamation) and Chela (claw), in reference to the flamboyant frontal appendages.
 The specific name, "kierkegaardi" honors Danish philosopher Søren Kierkegaard.

 Morphology

 Eyes (deep blue), brain (light blue) and digestive system (yellow) of Kerygmachela.